DATAETHICS Winter School 2023

 ETHICAL AND REGULATORY CHALLENGES IN THE ERA OF OPEN SCIENCE:

 Data Sharing in Life Sciences & Health

-23 January - 27 January 2023 hosted at the Leiden University Medical Center, the Netherlands followed by a short virtual collaboration on a flexible schedule The call for applications is now OPEN Deadline for submission of applications: 17:00 CET on Sunday, 4 December 2022 APPLY NOW
+23 January - 27 January 2023 hosted at the Leiden University Medical Center, the Netherlands followed by a short virtual collaboration on a flexible schedule The call for applications is now CLOSED for applications from Candidates from all institutions with the exception of Medical University of Innsbruck and Leiden University Medical Center (for both, deadline has now been extended until 17:00 CET on Friday, 9 December 2022)

 The potential of big data coupled with the big strive for open science opens up regulatory and ethical challenges for the development of EU health research.
 Due to the increasing importance of the exploitation of data in health domain (for example – but not only – in the case of a pandemic) and to exploit the full potential of health data, the establishment of the European Health Data Space is being discussed and the notion of Open Science and Data-sharing acquires new dimensions.